 Purpose of this advice note

-The purpose of this advice note is to provide a brief overview of shared ownership lease for owners/purchasers and property professionals.
-The Department for Communities and Local Government maintain detailed information on shared ownership leases on their website.
+The purpose of this advice note is to provide a brief overview of shared ownership leasehold for owners/purchasers and property professionals.
+The Ministry of Housing, Communities and Local Government maintain detailed information on shared ownership leases on their website.
 Housing associations will also maintain useful information for purchasers and owners of shared ownership leasehold properties.

 What is leasehold?

 Leasehold ownership of a flat is simply a long tenancy, the right to occupation and use of the flat for a long period – the ‘term’ of the lease.
 This will usually be for 99 or 125 years and the flat can be bought and sold during that term.